-Insomnia Diagnosis
+Insomnia and Sleep Disorder Diagnosis

-1. Medical History Review
+- Medical History Review

 A doctor will review your medical history to see if there are health conditions that could be causing your insomnia.